MostlyFocusedMike/node-notes/markdown/hapi-notes.md

         - just pass in an *object* with the keys of **credentials** and if you want **artifacts**
         - **credentials** is all the user data used for auth, like id and username
         - **artifacts** are optional data to pass back that is not user data, but does relate to auth
-        - these are both accessible later in the route handler
+        - these are both accessible later in the route handler under **request.auth**
     - **h.unauthenticated(err, [data])** (required)
         - **err** is the auth error
         - **data** optional, and it's the user data that failed auth